minich-ai/ai-finance-kpi-analysis/README.md

 ---

+## Security & Data Note
+This repository contains only publicly available or synthetic data and no credentials, secrets, or personal information.

+---

 ## Data Description & Limitations

 - **Source format**: The input CSVs in `data/sample/` are **simplified, cleaned representations** of Comcast’s income statement and balance sheet by year.